scottpdawson/taughannock/pages/hiking.md

 While the [Black Diamond Trail](https://www.google.com/maps/place/Black+Diamond+Trail/@42.5136654,-76.597672,13z/data=!4m5!3m4!1s0x89d0849719b70679:0xe8cf1495579fc7a!8m2!3d42.5136654!4d-76.5626531) has been passable from Taughannock Park to Ithaca for awhile, it wasn't until 2016 that it was vastly improved.
 The extensive refurbishment project (chronicled at [blackdiamondtrail.org](http://blackdiamondtrail.org)) addressed drainage issues that would wash out or swamp the trail, and eliminated the rough railroad bed surface that could be an ankle-bender near the park.

 The trail is well-graded and covered with smoothed gravel.
 You can walk, run, ski or ride (locals [ride their road bikes](/2018/spring/biking-on-the-black-diamond-trail/) without issue) the 8.44 mile stretch from Taughannock to Ithaca's Cass Park (near the Children's Community Garden).
 The trail starts at Taughannock's Jacksonville Road parking lot.
 Sadly there are no facilities along the route, but there is plenty to see: ravines, foliage and the spectacular bison grazing right next to the trail at [Glenwood Farms](http://www.glenwoodfarms.com/).
+By the end of 2025, the [park will have substantially improved the amenities at the north end of the trail](/2024/spring/substantial-improvements-coming-to-black-diamond-trailhead-at-taughannock-falls-state-park/).

 There are helpful markers placed every quarter mile, but if you'd like to know the cumulative distance from either endpoint, check this out: